bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     elif building[middle] < f_minus_1:
         return find_f(building, target, middle + 1, top)

-    # This accounts for the case the 0 is found.
-    # The next element must then naturally be checked if we're to
-    # find the top floor at which eggs are not to be broken.
+    # This accounts for the case that whatever the middle value winds up being zero.
+The next element, then, must naturally be checked if we're to find the top floor at which eggs are not to be broken.
     elif building[middle] == f_minus_1:
         while building[middle + 1] == f_minus_1:
         middle += 1